Project-Books/book-project/README.md

 Book tracker web app made in Spring Boot.
 We are currently migrating from Vaadin 14 to React (with Typescript).

-See a [live demo](http://bookprojectv010-env.eba-22zuiphf.eu-west-2.elasticbeanstalk.com/login).
-Instead of creating an account, you can use the test credentials shown in the [Access site](https://github.com/Project-Books/book-project#access-site) section.
-This is only for demonstration purposes, so please do not rely on any saved data persisting.

 **The images, feature list and demo are v0.1.0. v0.2.0 will look different.**

-*Features:*
-- Add books that you have read to a 'to read', 'currently reading', 'read' or 'did not finish' shelf (or a custom shelf)
-- A rating scale from 0-10 that that goes up in steps of 0.5
-- Track your progress towards a reading goal: the number of books or pages you hope to read by the end of the year
-- Statistics about your reading habits
-- Export your saved data to JSON
-- User registration and accounts
-- Import books from Goodreads
-- And much more!

-*Coming soon:*
-- Import books from LibraryThing
-- Search from a catalogue of books
-- 2-factor authentication
-- Magic links
-- And much more!

 <p align="center">
     <img src="/media/docs/readme/book_form.png" alt="New book form"/>